awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-datasets-groups.md

-# Datasets and Dataset Groups<a name="howitworks-datasets-groups"></a>
+# Importing Datasets<a name="howitworks-datasets-groups"></a>

 *Datasets* contain the data used to train a [predictor](howitworks-predictor.md)\.
 You create one or more Amazon Forecast datasets and import your training data into them\.
-A *dataset group* is a collection of complimentary datasets that detail a set of changing parameters over a series of time\.
+A *dataset group* is a collection of complementary datasets that detail a set of changing parameters over a series of time\.
 After creating a dataset group, you use it to train a predictor\.

 Each dataset group can have up to three datasets, one of each [dataset](#howitworks-dataset-domainstypes) type: target time series, related time series, and item metadata\.